The GraphQL documentary matters as the story of how product pain on the client side gave rise to an entirely new contract language.

 1. GraphQL was born from mobile product pain

-The starting point was not API theory; it was a concrete Facebook mobile constraint: slow interfaces and heavy data assembly through REST.
+The starting point was not API theory; it was a concrete Facebook mobile constraint: a slow interface and heavy data assembly through REST.

 2. SuperGraph quickly became a working solution